ClearBlade/adapter-go-library/README.md

 The supported log levels are `DEBUG`, `INFO`, `ERROR`, and `FATAL`.

 ## Fatal Errors
 There are a few cases where this library will encounter a fatal error and cause your adapter to quit.
-A log with more information will be provided, but as a heads up these are the current cases that will cause the adapter to exit from within the library:

-1. If your adapter subscribes to a topic and the device account used by the adapter does not have subscribe permissions on this topic
+A log with more information will be provided (e.g. If your adapter subscribes to a topic and the device account used by the adapter does not have subscribe permissions on this topic)
-2. If you are using a **depreciated** device name and password for authentication and MQTT disconnects for any reason.
-This is to force the adapter to reauth with the Platform/Edge incase the current auth token has reached it's TTL or the session has been manually removed.